 - 4 Ways Precompiled Headers Cripple Your Code

-- Dot Notation in Objective-C: 100% Pure Evil
+- Is Dot Notation in Objective-C 100% Pure Evil?

 I think this’ll be interesting, and sometimes even controversial.
 (Dot notation, anyone?)
-So be sure to come back — subscribe to keep up with the latest postings!
+So be sure to come back—subscribe to keep up with the latest postings!

 - Martin Fowler explains “code smell”